Generic name: buprenorphine

-The recommended dose of SUBLOCADE following induction and dose adjustment with transmucosal buprenorphine is 300 mg monthly for the first two months followed by a maintenance dose of 100 mg monthly.
+The recommended dose of SUBLOCADE following induction is 300 mg monthly for the first two months followed by a maintenance dose of 100 mg monthly.

 The maintenance dose may be increased to 300 mg monthly for patients who tolerate the 100 mg dose, but do not demonstrate a satisfactory clinical response, as evidenced by self-reported illicit opioid use or urine drug screens positive for illicit opioid use.

 A patient who misses a dose should receive the next dose as soon as possible, with the following dose given no less than 26 days later.
 Occasional delays in dosing up to 2 weeks are not expected to have a clinically significant impact on treatment effect.

 For patients in established treatment of 100 mg monthly, there may be instances when allowance for a two-month dosing interval may be appropriate (e.g., extended travel); in those instances, a single 300 mg dose may be given to cover a two-month period.
 Thereafter, the 100 mg monthly regimen would resume.
 Patients should be cautioned that the peak plasma level after injection of a 300 mg dose will be higher than their usual monthly dose and that they may experience sedation or other buprenorphine-related effects.

 Transition of Patients Established on Long-term Treatment with Transmucosal Buprenorphine